git-developer/signal-mqtt/README.md

 | Stop the container  | `docker-compose down`
 | View the logs       | `docker-compose logs -f `

-### Send and receive JSON RPC messages
+### Send and receive JSON RPC objects
-Incoming and outgoing JSON RPC messages are published to a topic per direction.
+Incoming and outgoing JSON RPC objects are published to a topic per direction.

 | Direction | Default topic  | Environment variable
 | ---       | ---            | ---